ISSUE 03

 KENNY

-Yeah and I think I’m really fascinated with what you were talking about with Chinese grocery stories serving Black communities because that very proximity is why whiteness created the construct of a model minority to wedge those two communities from really building power together.
+Yeah and I think with what you were talking about with Chinese grocery stories serving Black communities—that very proximity is why whiteness created the construct of a model minority to wedge those two communities from really building power together.

-But I think what’s changing now, and I think when you look at a place like Open Market is that, again, to the importance of being able to use a voice to tell a different story now.
-I think a lot of the way that that sort of Black / Asian understanding in this country formed was a lack of a voice in the mainstream from—a lack of a Korean voice, you know, like I was saying in those demonstrations in LA 92, a lot of that isn’t seen or understood now even of the Koreans who were demonstrating or protesting and seeing themselves as allies to the Black community.
-That I think a lot of why that’s changing now for us and people our age is because people are just telling stories pushing up against the one that’s been told about us.
+I think a lot of the way that that sort of Black / Asian understanding in this country formed was a lack of a voice in the mainstream from—a lack of a Korean voice, you know, that got drowned like I was saying in those demonstrations in LA 92, as allies to the Black community.
+That I think a lot of why that’s changing now is because people are just telling stories pushing up against the one that’s been told about us.

 EMANUEL